OSURoboticsClub/Rover_2016_2017/common/SPECIFICATION.md

 For each command, the rover sends a reply containing the command (in the same read/write form as it received it) and any additional data.
 For write commands, no data is sent in the reply.
 For read commands, the requested data is sent in the reply.
 If the rover receives a command it does not recognize, it sends a reply with a command byte of 0x00.
 If the computer attempts to write a read-only register, the rover acts as if the write succeeded.

 Multi-byte values are transmitted little-endian.
 Two’s complement is used for signed values.
 In the following table, argument specifications begin with a code (i8 = 8-bit int, u16 = 16-bit unsigned int, etc) indicating the size of each argument.
 Any variable length arguments are specified using a star (\*).
-The leftmost argument is the first to the sent down the pipe.
+The leftmost argument is the first in the packet data.
 Camera video data is transmitted through a separate interface.
 Camera commands and camera selection are sent through this command protocol.

 Note: when adding commands to the table, each argument's name must be unique among all commands.
 Since they are used in the rover firmware,